Russel88/DAtest/README.md

 It is advised not to have any packages loaded when installing DAtest.
-Installation of DAtest and all dependencies has been tested to work on a clean R version 3.4.1 by installing in the following order:
+Installation of DAtest and all dependencies has been tested to work on a clean R version 3.5.0 by installing in the following order:

 The DAtest package:

     install.packages("devtools")

-    # Developmental version (this tutorial is written for this version):
+    # Developmental version (this tutorial is written for this version, recommended):
     devtools::install_github("Russel88/DAtest")

     # Version associated with bioRxiv paper: